The Tears of Christ and the Silence of God

 - Saturday, July 7, 9am–3pm

-Registration includes lunch on Friday and Saturday, and Friday evening film screening of Martin Scorcese's "Silence."
+Registration by July 1st includes lunch on Friday and Saturday.
+All tickets include a Friday evening film screening of Martin Scorcese's Silence.

 The last day to receive a full refund on symposium registration is Tuesday, July 3, 2018.

 Students wishing to sign up for credit may do so until Friday, July 6, 2018.
 Credit students have until Tuesday, July 3, 2018 to receive a full refund on symposium registration and tuition fees (less the $35 registration deposit).
 No refund for symposium registration ($300) will be provided after Tuesday, July 3, 2018.
 Credit students have until Friday, July 6, 2018 to drop the credit option of the symposium for a refund of tuition fees less the $300 symposium fee and $35 registration fee.
 Credit students may drop the credit option without refund until Friday, July 13, 2018.

 Makoto Fujimura is an artist, writer, and speaker who is recognized worldwide as a cultural shaper.
 Educated at Bucknell University and Tokyo University of Fine Arts and Music, Fujimura’s style blends abstract expressionism with the traditional Japanese art of Nihonga.
 He founded the International Arts Movement in 1991 and currently serves as the Director of the Brehm Center for Worship, Theology, and the Arts at Fuller Theological Seminary.